Monthly Archives: August 2010

 Australian miner eyes deep sea tailings in PNG

-From ABC radio Australian based-Marengo Mining says it plans to dump mine waste from its proposed Yandera Gold and Copper mine into the pristine Basamuk Bay in Papua New Guinea’s Madang province.
-It’s Madang’s second deep sea tailings placement system, … Continue reading
+Australian based-Marengo Mining says it plans to dump mine waste from its proposed Yandera Gold and Copper mine into the pristine Basamuk Bay in Papua New Guinea’s Madang province.
+It’s Madang’s second deep sea tailings placement system, similar to the Chinese-owned Ramu Nickel mine which plans to dump slurry waste into the same bay.
+Landowners have successfully got a court order and delayed the Ramu mine from constructing a deep sea waste pipeline.
+Marengos Managing Director, Les Emery says its plan is yet be approved by the PNG government.

 Filed under Environmental impact, Human rights, Mine construction, Papua New Guinea